matheodrd/hivebox/README.md

 > [!NOTE]
 > This is a practical learning project.
 I followed requirements and guidelines from the [Dynamic DevOps Roadmap](https://devopsroadmap.io/projects/hivebox).

+## About

+Hivebox is an API that provides environmental insights for beekeepers by aggregating data from community maintained sensors.

+### Data source: OpenSenseMap

+This project uses data from [OpenSenseMap](https://opensensemap.org), a citizen science platform for environmental data.
+OpenSenseMap is part of the [senseBox](https://sensebox.de) project, which enables people to build their own sensor stations and contribute environmental measurements (temperature, humidity, air quality, etc.) to a public database.

+Thank you OpenSenseMap 😘

 ## Development

 ### Local development setup